tiloio/TddKit/README.md

 - only jest `test()`function is supported
 - can run CommonJS and ESM (but no auto detection yet)
 - runs everything in parallel
-- test file size is limited (don't know the limit now, but `9.5mb` was too much, see todos)
 - currently: performance measuring against Jest, its more than 100% faster in simple test use cases (need to explore more complex scenarios)

 ## Future features